mapzen/open/README.md

 ## Contributions
 We appreciate pull requests.
 Please run
 <pre><code>$ ./gradlew</pre></code>
-and make sure it runs cleanly as it runs all of our tests and code quality tools we have configured.
+twice (the very first run might fail due to an error we have not yet figured out) and make sure it runs cleanly as it runs all of our tests and code quality tools we have configured.
 If you cannot make it run cleanly please let us know in the comments of your pull requests and we will help.